Print

 Instructions

-6. When your fruit looks cooked and your brew is bubbly, open lid and strain out the fruit.
-Place liquid in a seal proof bottle.
+6. When the fruit looks softened and the liquid is bubbly, strain out the fruit and transfer the liquid to a sealable bottle.
 This is your kvass.

-8. Add more mint leaves and/or berries before serving, if desired. it in the fridge and enjoy!
+8. Add fresh mint or berries before serving, if desired.
+Enjoy!

 Notes